zeus16/chaincoin-node-api/README.md

-# bitcoin-node-api
+# chaincoin-node-api

-Bitcoin-Node-Api is an Express middleware plugin that easily exposes a URL structure for interfacing with a bitcoind Bitcoin wallet.
+chaincoin-node-api is an Express middleware plugin that easily exposes a URL structure for interfacing with a chaincoind Chaincoin wallet.

 NB: The middleware is experimental at present.
 Certain JSON-RPC methods are not supported yet and/or experimental.
 These are methods with more complex parameters that do not fit easily into a query string: